 Michael Truncale (Eastern District of Texas) argued, “If Obamacare is allowed to stand, there is no limit to what the federal government can do to you.
 It’s going to create 111 agencies that get between you and your doctor, it’s going to lead to government rationing of healthcare.”

-Justin Walker (Western District of Kentucky; Nominated to DC Circuit) called the Supreme Court’s decision to uphold the ACA “indefensible.”
+Justin Walker (DC Circuit) called the Supreme Court’s decision to uphold the ACA “indefensible.”
 He praised then-Judge Kavanaugh for his “thorough and principled takedown” of the ACA.